ozkriff/ozkriff/README.md

 ![image](https://user-images.githubusercontent.com/662976/205586676-76c33684-de9a-40e7-8a8f-0a7084ee6888.png)

-- Born in 1990, preferred pronouns: he or they.
+- Born in 1990, preferred pronouns: he or they, human languages: English and Russian.
 - 10+ years of professional experience in software development, including working on [CLion]&[IntelliJ-Rust][ijrust] at [JetBrains] and [World of Warships][wow] at [Wargaming].
 - I used to be an active member of the Rust community since ~2014.
-  I hope to get back to all this eventually but [it's on pause for now][pause]:
+  I hope to get back to all this eventually but sadly all my Rust community activities [are on pause for now][pause]:
   - I used to coordinate/edit the Rust GameDev WG's [monthly newsletter].
   - I used to maintain [arewegameyet.rs].
   - I used to run the @rust_gamedev feeds [on Twitter][rust-gamedev-twi]